Just a quick peek for you.

 but once I get closer I realized how short it was,

-piece for ourselves to fit along a low window.
+piece to fit under a low window.
+Now this started to make

-to be very shallow which this was not at 20" deep.
+sense, however it also has to be very shallow which this was

 NOT GONNA WORK FOR US